Peliqan

 9. User training and adoption

-User training: Provide training to end-users on how to access, query, and analyze data from the warehouse.
-Develop user guides, video tutorials, and hands-on workshops for different roles.
-Step-by-step video tutorials built with a video generation tool can make training more engaging and easier to follow.
+Provide role-based training with user guides, video tutorials, and hands-on workshops so people can access, query, and analyze data confidently.
+Step-by-step tutorials built with a video generation tool can make training more engaging and easier to follow.

-Change management: Communicate the benefits of the data warehouse and address user concerns.
-Identify and nurture data warehouse champions within each business unit to drive adoption.
+Drive adoption through change management: communicate the benefits of the warehouse clearly, address concerns, and nurture data warehouse champions within each business unit.

 10. Ongoing management and optimization